-This MD&A should be read in conjunction with ACE's audited consolidated financial statements and notes for 2014.
+This MD&A should be read in conjunction with ACE's audited consolidated financial statements and notes for 2015.

-Effective January 1, 2011, the Corporation changed the basis of presenting its financial statements from going concern to liquidation (Refer to section 1 of this MD&A).
-The adoption of a liquidation basis of presentation did not result in a change to the Corporation's accounting policies that were applied on a going concern basis of presentation.
+Effective January 1, 2011, the Corporation changed the basis of presenting its financial statements from going concern to liquidation (Refer to section 1 of this MD&A for additional information relating to the Corporation's liquidation process).

-For additional information on ACE's significant accounting policies and methods used in preparation of ACE's 2014 audited consolidated financial statements and notes, please refer to Note 2 to ACE's 2014 audited consolidated financial statements.
+For additional information on ACE's significant accounting policies and methods used in preparation of ACE's 2015 audited consolidated financial statements and notes, please refer to Note 2 to ACE's 2015 audited consolidated financial statements.